 - First unit CPE or CPSP Evaluations: Self, Supervisor

-- Internship Learning/Serving Agreement (dated)
+- Internship Learning/Serving Agreement (dated and signed)

 - Internship evaluations: Self, Supervisor, Committee